SEO related. Do not remove this box.

 However, in a minority of patients, these evidence-based treatments do not halt the progression of the disease, which leaves them with therapy-resistant heart failure.
 Ironically, this most often concerns young patients with heritable forms of heart failure, including cardiac laminopathies.

 Cardiac laminopathies are a distinct and often aggressive form of heart failure, caused by mutations in the Lamin gene.
 Mutations in the Lamin gene (LMNA) cause a diverse range of diseases, including dilated cardiomyopathy.
 LMNA-dilated cardiomyopathy is associated with conduction disease (DCM-CD) and is a severe and aggressive form of DCM associated with a poor prognosis and high rate of sudden death and early ventricular arrhythmia. no specific treatment is currently available for the patients.

 We are striving to cure these cardiomyopathies by developing gene therapies that alleviate harmful protein products intracellularly.
-Gene therapy is a promising therapeutic platform because it targets disease-causing genes in a sequence-specific manner, which enables more precise and personalised treatment of diverse life-threatening diseases.
+Gene therapy is a promising therapeutic platform because it targets disease-causing genes in a sequence-specific manner, which enables more precise and personalised treatment.
 By introducing a therapeutic specifically to the heart, gene expression can be downregulated, augmented, or corrected.